 Attribute blocks are a good introduction to logical thinking for young learners.
-Learn color and shape concepts by sorting blocks.
+They learn color and shape concepts by sorting blocks.

 Children learn one attribute of the blocks at a time.
 Most recognize the color differences by the time they are in preschool or kindergarten.